 For a U.S. tourist abroad, who is exchanging U.S. dollars for foreign currency as necessary, a stronger U.S. dollar is a benefit.
 The tourist receives more foreign currency for each U.S. dollar, and consequently the cost of the trip in U.S. dollars is lower.
 When a country's currency is strong, it is a good time for citizens of that country to tour abroad.
 Imagine a U.S. tourist who has saved up \$5,000 for a trip to South Africa.
 In 2010, \$1 bought 7.3 South African rand, so the tourist had 36,500 rand to spend.
 In 2012, \$1 bought 8.2 rand, so the tourist had 41,000 rand to spend.
 By 2015, \$1 bought nearly 13 rand.
 Clearly, more recent years have been better for U.S. tourists to visit South Africa.
 For foreign visitors to the United States, the opposite pattern holds true.
-A relatively stronger U.S. dollar means that their own currencies are relatively weaker, so that as they shift from their own currency to U.S. dollars, they have fewer U.S. dollars than previously.
+A relatively stronger U.S. dollars, they have fewer U.S. dollars than previously.
 When a country's currency is strong, it is not an especially good time for foreign tourists to visit.